ggez/ggez/docs/FAQ.md

 ## Drawing a few hundred images or shapes is slow!

 Again, debug mode is slow.
 Plus, each single draw call has some overhead.
-If building in release mode still isn't fast enough, then look into using `SpriteBatch` to draw a bunch of chunks from a spritesheet (also known as an atlas).
+If building in release mode still isn't fast enough, then look into using `InstanceArray` to draw a bunch of chunks from a spritesheet (also known as an atlas).
 If you're drawing geometry, instead of using `graphics::rectangle()` or `graphics::circle()` and such, which create a new `Mesh` on each call and then throw it away, create and store a `Mesh` and draw it many times, or use a `MeshBuilder` to build a single `Mesh` out of many separate shapes.

 <a name="platforms">